-If a foreign object or chemical enters your eye, flush it with water or a saline solution to clear the irritant out.
+If a foreign object or chemical enters your eye, flush it with water or a saline solution to clear the irritant.

 How to Prevent Eye Pain

 Wear protective eyewear to prevent many of the causes of eye pain, including scratches and burns.
-Put on goggles or safety glasses when exercising, playing sports, mowing the lawn, or handling hand tools.
+Put on goggles or safety glasses when doing the following:

 Handle Chemicals with Caution

 Handle chemicals and potent agents like household cleaners, detergents, and pest control with care.
 Always spray away from your body when using them.